-With few exceptions, when you divorce, provisions of your will that “affect” your ex are void, under section 732.507(2), Florida Statutes.
-Effective July 1, 2021, it doesn’t matter if the marriage occurred before or after you signed your will.
+What happens to your beneficiary designations of your spouse when you divorce?
+With few exceptions, when you divorce in Florida, provisions of your will that “affect” your ex are void, under section 732.507(2), Florida Statutes.
+It doesn’t matter if the marriage occurred before or after you signed your will.

 Will Provisions that “Affect” an Ex-Spouse